apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 ## Environments used for installation 💻

-With proper sizing of the cluster and provided RWX Storage Class, this guide should be working on any OpenShift, however it was executed on the following once.
+With proper sizing of the cluster and provided RWX Storage Class, this guide should be working on any OpenShift 4.8, however it was executed on the following once.

 - ROKS - RedHat OpenShift Kubernetes Service allowing to run managed Red Hat OpenShift on IBM Cloud
-OpenShift 4.7.x and 4.8.x - 7 Worker Nodes (16 CPU, 32GB Memory) - ibmc-file-gold-gid Storage Class
+OpenShift 4.8.x - 7 Worker Nodes (16 CPU, 32GB Memory) - ibmc-file-gold-gid Storage Class
 Successfully installed

 - ARO - Azure Red Hat OpenShift allowing to run managed Red Hat OpenShift on Azure
-OpenShift 4.7.x - 7 Worker Nodes (16 CPU, 32GB Memory) - ODF (OCS) with ocs-storagecluster-cephfs Strorage Class
+OpenShift 4.8.x - 7 Worker Nodes (16 CPU, 32GB Memory) - ODF (OCS) with ocs-storagecluster-cephfs Strorage Class
 Successfully installed

 - Traditional OpenShift cluster created from scratch on top of virtualization platform
-OpenShift 4.7.x and 4.8.x on vms - 7 Worker Nodes (16 CPU, 32GB Memory) - Managed NFS Storage Class
+OpenShift 4.8.x on vms - 7 Worker Nodes (16 CPU, 32GB Memory) - Managed NFS Storage Class
 Successfully installed

 - ROSA - Red Hat OpenShift Service on AWS
-OpenShift 4.7.x and 4.8.x - 7 Worker Nodes (16 CPU, 32GB Memory) - ODF (OCS) with ocs-storagecluster-cephfs Strorage Class
+OpenShift 4.8.x - 7 Worker Nodes (16 CPU, 32GB Memory) - ODF (OCS) with ocs-storagecluster-cephfs Strorage Class
 Successfully installed **but has issues** with passthrough Routes malfunction making it hard to access the platform.

 The following picture shows real idle utilization of Nodes with deployed platform on above mentioned ROKS as an example.